Documentation

 I'm not a security expert.
 Is ZeroPanic still useful for me?

 Absolutely β€” that's exactly who ZeroPanic is built for.
 You can ask the AI assistant questions in plain English, check whether your passwords have been leaked, store your credentials securely, and encrypt files without needing any technical knowledge.
-The Pentest Agent is the one feature designed for professionals with authorised targets to test β€” everything else is built for everyday use.
+The Recon Agent requires you to own or have permission to investigate the target β€” but it is designed to be readable by anyone, not just professionals.
+The report it produces uses plain English throughout.

 Why use ZeroPanic's vault instead of my phone's built-in password manager?